 - Convenience to use the internet on the bus, train, park or coffee shop.

 - You don't have to be plugged into an ethernet connection or even be in range of a hotspot because this technology provides you with your very own portable modem.
-The modem plugs directly into one of the USB ports of your laptop and it doesn't require a source of electricity, which makes for hassle-free internet access.
+The modem plugs directly into one of the USB ports of your laptop and it doesn't require any outlets, which makes for hassle-free internet access.

-- Mobile modems are small and discreet - meaning you can pop them in your laptop bag, handbag or indeed your pocket and be ready to connect wherever you go.
+- Mobile modems are small and discreet, meaning you can pop them in your laptop bag, handbag or even your pocket and be ready to connect wherever you go.